Updated for 2023!

-A 1-3 hour, each way hike.
+This hike takes between 1.5 and 2 hours each way.
 We’ve done this in just over an hour at a fast pace.
 Visit before peak season and get a free ride down on the gondola if you live in Banff.
 Not a particularly interesting hike, as you’re buried in the trees, but amazing panoramic views from the top.
 11km round trip.

 74. Bow Glacier Falls

 The first hike I ever did in the Canadian Rockies.
 Perfect for beginners who are physically capable of walking long distances but aren’t short of their limits yet.
 9km round trip with stunning views of Bow Lake and Bow Glacier Falls.

 Super, super quick and easy walk/scramble up Cascade Falls.
 Located just above the airstrip in Banff, it’s a really easy hike.
 Loose ground and potential exposure at times.
 Turn around when you reach the limits of your comfort zone and abilities.